(From June 2021. Adapted from my gratitude letter to The Bubble Hour)

 On June 6th, I reached 9 months alcohol-free.
 The amount of time it takes to grow a new life.
 As a mom of two (VERY!) spirited young boys, I’m awed at the parallel I feel between how it took 9 months to “build” them, and how it’s taken me 9 months to build a patchworked foundation for a new life.
 A new life that is growing in ways I never thought I deserved.

 I’m 43 years old.
 Mom of two small boys.
 Wife to one large boy (Ok, he’s 43, but has the devil-may-care attitude I see in his sons.
 I adore it).
-Daughter to a mom who battles anxiety every day; and daughter to a Dad to whom we had to say Good-bye in November 2020.
+Daughter to a mom who battles anxiety and depression every day; and daughter to a Dad to whom we had to say Good-bye in November 2020.
 I was there for his last days in the hospital.
 I was 72 days sober.
 And it was raw, and heartbreaking, and terrible, and beautiful to feel all those feelings.
 But I did feel them, and I could honor him.

 My story is very much like those in this beautiful community.
 I started drinking at 15 to ease social anxiety and to feel a sense of self-worth.
 There’s been trauma, abuse, fear, rejection, anxiety – and I covered it all well with an armor of good grades, good behavior, people pleasing, shape shifting, wanting to be seen (but really NOT wanting to be seen), popularity, college, grad school, ‘good’ job, growing independence… Achieving all of this with an underlying, consistent stream of gross beer (high school and college), wine (young adulthood), then straight vodka (working mom hiding in the closet ashamed of failing at everything).